 Programming database creation, connection and query in data-intensive applications using the chosen technology e.g. ADO.NET and APIs, Microsoft SQL server.
 LO3, LO4, LO5

 Balance of independent study and scheduled teaching activity

 The module will be delivered through a series of lectures, practical lab-based tutorial/workshop sessions, and self-study exercises.
 The lectures will be used to introduce the theoretical concepts and principles of the related topics.
 Each 1-hour lecture will be followed by a 2-hour practical session with lab-based tutorial/workshop.
 During these supervised practical sessions students will gain practical skills by doing computer-based exercises and/or participating in discussions on topics introduced in the lecture.
 There are also self-study exercises, which are specifically designed for students to work in their own time and at their own pace.
 These are unsupervised work in the computer laboratories and in private study.

 The student will be required to submit a reflective critique of their solution of the submitted coursework, and of their own process of the solution’s research, design and implementation.
 Students will also be expected and encouraged to produce reflective commentaries and an action plan for personal development on the learning activities and tasks that they carry out to complete their work, e.g. in the form of an assessed section of their coursework report.

 On successful completion of this module students should be able to:-

 LO1: demonstrate a disciplined understanding of the state of the art of application development technologies, and development platforms and toolsets in the broader context of the IT industry;

-LO2: gain a solid and practical understanding of core programming concepts and techniques taught earlier in the degree;
+LO2: gain a solid practical understanding of core programming concepts and techniques through sizable application development case studies;

 LO3: demonstrate a critical understanding of key features of the taught exemplary development platform, and its associating technologies, programming languages and tools.